Blood Pressure Log With Charts is a document that helps you to record your Blood Pressure levels on a monthly basis and analyzes the weekly pressure.

-According to Global Health Observatory (GHO) data, higher blood pressure levels causes around 735 million deaths which are about 12.8% of total death.
+According to Global Health Observatory (GHO) data, higher blood pressure levels cause around 735 million deaths which are about 12.8% of total death.

 First of all, we recommend you to take regular health checkups.
 God forbid, if by any chance, you are diagnosed with high blood pressure levels then you must record your blood pressure levels regularly.

-We have created a simple and easy to use Blood Pressure Log Template in excel with predefined formulas and conditional formatting.
+We have created a simple and easy to use Blood Pressure Log WIth Charts Excel Template in excel with predefined formulas and conditional formatting.
 It will automatically mark the high and low levels in red.

 Let us discuss the contents of the template in detail.